LisaKouts/fuzzy-rough-Uncertainty-Bias/Python scripts/READMe.md

 This python file contains the main script where users can specify the dataset of choice as well as the distance function, the implicator and conjunction and the smoothing parameter.

+### baselines.ipynb

+This Python notebook shows the way that we calculated the state-of-the-art baseline measures in group- and individual-fairness settings using AIF360 toolkit.

 ### To upload - notebook that creates the synthetic dataset